 Even the Shadow

-Even the Shadow opens with an incredibly behind-the-beat synth lead melody, that almost certainly came from Maine’s Roland Juno-106, with it’s recognisable chorus effect supplying the tracks warmth.
+Even the Shadow opens with an incredibly behind-the-beat synth lead melody, that almost certainly came from Maine’s Roland Juno-106, with the recognisable chorus effect supplying the warmth of the track.
 You can use the soft synth TAL U-NO-LX, an emulation of the Roland Juno synths, to faithfully create the patch.
-Turn off the sub oscillator and raise the HPF fader to 7.5, which will remove all low-end from the patch, perfect for thinner sounds.
+Turn off the sub-oscillator and raise the HPF fader to 7.5, which will remove all low-end from the patch, perfect for thinner sounds.
 Lower the main cutoff frequency to almost 0 and raise resonance to 2.
 Now raise the envelope modulation fader (ENV) to 6 and lower the keyboard tracking fader (KEYB) to halfway.
 Set the ADSR envelope with an attack of 4, decay of 6, and sustain/release both set to 5, which creates a contour with a quick fade-in and longer fade-out.
 Finally, activate the inbuilt Chorus II effect to finish the patch.

 - Even the Shadow Lead 00:00

 The song’s synth-bass track used synced filter LFO modulation synced to 8th notes to create the distinct rhythmic effect.
 You can create the patch in any synth, but I’ll Arturia Mini V. Set all three oscillators to the wide-rectangular waveform, and pitch one of them an octave lower than the other two.
 Set the cutoff frequency to the -1 mark, or 500Hz, and make sure the amount of contour knob is set to 0.
 Modulate the filter with an LFO by opening the extended panel (click the double arrow at the top) and set the LFO time to MIDI synced Tempo*2.0.
 In the modulation panel, send the LFO to the cutoff and set the amount knob to 0.1005.